TheRenegadeCoder/sample-programs-website/docs/projects/binary-search/python/index.md

 {% endraw %}

-Binary Search in Python was written by:
+[Binary Search](https://sampleprograms.io/projects/binary-search) in [Python](https://sampleprograms.io/languages/python) was written by:

+- Jeremy Grifski
 - Vikram Rayavarapu

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 15 2020 22:17:17.
 The solution was first committed on Oct 27 2019 01:49:55.
 As a result, documentation below may be outdated.